greedyj4ck/DEGENESIS-FoundryVTT/README.md

 ## Developer Installation

 - Git clone the repo.
+Use `--recurse-submodules` flag to get the packs.
 - Rename the directory to "degenesis" under your Foundry _Data/systems_ directory.